 Wine is made from fermented grapes.
 It has natural, and sometimes added, tannin (from grape skin, seeds, stems, and possibly oak), sugar, yeast, and acid.
 Chemical processes between these elements continue once bottled. it is accelerated through oxidation by the slightest bit of air that slips through the cork.

-The main components of whiskey are water and ethyl alcohol.
+Author Note: The main components of whiskey are water and ethyl alcohol.
 Its flavor is derived during the maturation process from the fermented grain and the wood barrel it is aged in.

 After whiskey is distilled and bottled it will not change or age further.
 It does not have compounds like wine that will continue their chemical interactions.